grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/2-preparing_the_undercloud_director_node_for_deployment.md

 ### Configuring director

 The director installation process requires certain settings in the undercloud.conf configuration file, which director reads from the home directory of the stack user.
-This file has been created and modified for this specific Vz VCP 2.x environment
+This file has been created and modified for this specific Openstack 2.x environment

 #### Procedure